 Experiments in physical chemistry, with emphasis on the fundamental principles of quantum mechanics, spectroscopy, thermodynamics and kinetics as applied to chemical systems.
-Prerequisite: CHEM 530 and concurrent enrollment in CHEM 535.
+Prerequisite: CHEM 401 and CHEM 530 and concurrent enrollment in CHEM 535.
 LAB.

 CHEM 598.
 Research Methods.
 3 Hours N / LFE.

 An introduction for pre-service teachers to the tools used by scientists to solve scientific problems.
 Topics include design of experiments and interpretation of their results, use of statistics, mathematical modeling, laboratory safety, ethical treatment of human subjects, writing scientific papers, giving oral presentations, and obtaining data from the scientific literature.
 Open only to students in the UKanTeach program.
 (Same as PHSX 598.)
 Prerequisite: At least one course at the 100 level or above in CHEM, MATH, or PHSX.
 LEC.